This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-Keep your tools sharp, your workspace clean, and your measurements precise.
+Keep your blades sharp, your workspace tidy, and always measure twice—precision is key.